-Carlson has been at the forefront of the women's rugby movement over recent years.
-As USA Rugby's Emerging Sports Program Manager, Carlson conducted research and developed plans for more than 30 prospective NCAA institutions who would potentially add women's rugby to their athletic program.
+Carlson has been at the forefront of the women's rugby long before Quinnipiac was introduced onto the rugby landscape.
+As USA Rugby's Emerging Sports Program Manager from 2006-2009, Carlson conducted research and developed plans for more than 30 prospective NCAA institutions who would potentially add women's rugby to their athletic program.
 Carlson also used her extensive multimedia background in developing promotional materials to be used alongside the NCAA national office, the NFHSA and to NCAA athletic directors.

 From 2004 through 2006, before joining USA Rugby, Carlson was an assistant coach with the Eastern Illinois University women's rugby team.
-In that role, she assisted in all operational facets of the team including travel, practice and game-day management as well as film editing and analysis as well as student-athlete development.
-She previously worked at Ferrum College as a women's lacrosse and women's soccer assistant coach in 2004.
+In that role, she assisted in all operational facets of the team including travel, practice and game-day management as well as film editing and analysis and student-athlete development.
+She previously worked at Ferrum College as a women's lacrosse, women's soccer, and softball assistant coach in 2004.

 A former student-athlete herself, Carlson played women's rugby and women's tennis at Eastern Illinois.
-As a member of the rugby team, Carlson won the 1999 Strength and Conditioning award and was awarded the Panther Award for All-Around Student-Athlete.
+As a member of the first NCAA D-I Women’s Rugby program in the United States, Carlson won the 1999 Strength and Conditioning award and was awarded the Panther Award for All-Around Student-Athlete.
 As a member of the women's tennis team, Carlson played at #1 and #2 singles and #1 and #3 doubles.
 A two-year captain in 2002 and 2003, she earned the team's Strength and Conditioning Award three times.